Introduction to the InCountry Data Residency for Salesforce app

 Repeat the same procedure for other InCountry endpoints if you manage protected data for multiple countries.

-Loading the InCountry for Salesforce app
+Loading the InCountry Data Residency for Salesforce package

 In the left part of the menu, locate the icon showing available apps and click it.